 The charter school shall not deny due process or equal protection of the law to any student involved in a dismissal proceeding which may result in suspension, exclusion or expulsion.

 The charter school shall not dismiss any student without attempting to use nonexclusionary disciplinary policies and procedures before dismissal proceedings or pupil withdrawal agreements, except where it appears that the student will create an immediate and substantial danger to self or to surrounding persons or property.

+The use of exclusionary practices for early learners as defined in Minnesota Statutes, section 121A.425, is prohibited.
+The use of exclusionary practices to address attendance and truancy issues is prohibited.

 B. Violations leading to suspension, based upon severity, may also be grounds for actions leading to expulsion, and/or exclusion.
 A student may be dismissed on any of the following grounds: